alanprado1/enterprise-security-grc-lab/docs/phase-2-build.md

 | LAB-INTERNAL | Internal | 192.168.20.0/24 |
 | LAB-MGMT | Management | 192.168.30.0/24 |

 VMnet8 (NAT) was temporarily added to each VM during setup to allow internet access for package installation.
 It was removed from Windows Server and Kali once configuration was complete.
-It remains on Cowrie and Shuffle as the log forwarding path to Azure — see the design deviation note below.
+It remains on Cowrie and Shuffle as the log forwarding path to Azure, see the design deviation note below.

-> **Design deviation — Cowrie internet path:** The original design called for Cowrie to forward logs through pfSense's INTERNAL zone, keeping VMnet8 fully removed.
-In practice, the zero-egress firewall rule on the DMZ blocks all outbound connections from Cowrie — including Azure log forwarding calls.
+> **Design deviation Cowrie internet path:** The original design called for Cowrie to forward logs through pfSense's INTERNAL zone, keeping VMnet8 fully removed.
+In practice, the zero-egress firewall rule on the DMZ blocks all outbound connections from Cowrie including Azure log forwarding calls.
 Rather than create a specific egress exception that weakens honeypot isolation, VMnet8 (ens34) was retained on Cowrie as a dedicated, isolated log-forwarding path.
 This is an accepted trade-off: the honeypot remains isolated from all lab zones via pfSense, while retaining a separate out-of-band internet path for telemetry only.

 ## pfSense firewall